kioannou/winston-datadog-logger/README.md

 logger.log('debug', 'example message', { 'title': 'your-title' });
 ```

 The second argument is optional, merely an escape hatch for any overrides from the larger logger options above.
-The only